-That was the assessment of the military situation, not only from the point of view of National Socialist propaganda.
-Even major military authorities in Western states see the situation as little differently, and even the tough Winston Churchill knows that it will be difficult to stop the Germans in North Africa, to secure the Suez Canal and to repel the invasion against England that is expected after a victorious Russian campaign .
+Such is the assessment of the military situation, not only from the point of view of National Socialist propaganda.
+Even authoritative military authorities of Western countries do not see the situation much differently, and even the tough Winston Churchill knows that it will be difficult to stop the Germans in North Africa, to secure the Suez Canal and to repel the invasion of England expected after a victoriously concluded Russian campaign.

-Almost all of them underestimate the problems of the German army.
-In fact, the forces of the German combat units are extremely tense.
-The area to be controlled is far too large, the troops are fragmented and the supply routes to the widely separated fronts are too long.
+Almost everyone underestimates the problems of the German armies.
+In fact, the forces of the German combat units are strained to the utmost.
+The area to be controlled is far too large, the troops are fragmented, and the supply routes to the widely dispersed fronts are too long.

 In addition, English air and naval forces endanger the supply lines in the Mediterranean, which suffer from poor roads, broad gauge railways, extreme weather and partisan activity in the east.
 On the German side, however, only a few “nondescripts” pay attention to such dangers.

 The majority - including the well-informed people in charge - let themselves be dazzled by the never-ending streak of success and believe that they are already holding victory in their hands.